 Unfortunately, the modern world is not as secure as we wish it to be.
 Natural disasters and terrorist attacks occur quite often.
 So it's a smart idea to create a geolocation service that collects data by analyzing news headlines on regional sites.
 Sending notifications of precarious situations nearby, it allows users to know about possible hazards on time.

 Mobile apps for geolocation are not limited to taxi service or the search for the nearest coffee shop.
 Analyze all the users' routine activities associated with the location and try to come up with the idea of simplifying them through location-based services.
 You can use these technologies both in the external direction by increasing sales and loyalty, and on the internal vector by improving efficiency and cutting costs.

 To create mobile apps with GPS geolocation, you need to take advantage of special location services and maps which can be added using the API.

 There are several ways to determine the location.
 We’re going to tell you about the most popular of them.

 This is a very popular locating technology when the location is determined by satellite signals.

 All mobile devices have a built-in GPS module.
 A tablet or phone with the activated geolocation feature is continuously receiving a signal from at least 3 satellites simultaneously.
 The time which the signal needs in order to reach the Earth multiplied by the speed gives the distance to the object (with corrections for inaccuracies).

 - The high speed of determining the location.

 - The high accuracy of GPS-receivers (if conditions are good).
-For example, you can determine the altitude above sea level, which is important for some location-based apps.
+You can even determine the altitude above sea level, which is important to some location-based apps.

 - Reduced battery life.
 Despite the fact that the developers are working hard to reduce the power consumption of GPS, the device's charge is still depleted quickly.